guillaumeast/42_ultimate_tester/README.md

 This will:
 1. Install `42 Ultimate Tester` globally in `~/.42_ultimate_tester/`
 2. Add the aliases `test` and `rmtest` to your `.zshrc` file

+> ✌️ No setup, no dependency, no `Makefile` editing, no excuses.

 ---